d3rp/solhsa-sdl3/README.md

 For fun.

+The chapters are split into branches.

 This has CMakeLists.txt and minor changes for no particular reason.

-The chapters are split into branches.
+Also the project name is pathfinder for no particular reason.